Main Content

 Living in Liberty, MO: What to Know Before Moving Here

-Living in Liberty, MO means a roughly 30-minute commute to downtown Kansas City via I-35, a median home price near $400,000, and access to one of the Northland’s most consistently top-rated public school districts.
+Living in Liberty, MO means a roughly 25–30 minute commute to downtown Kansas City via I-35, a median sold price of $380,000 so far in 2026 ($390,000 in June — Heartland MLS, pulled and verified by Nelson Home Group, July 12, 2026), and access to Liberty Public Schools (District 53).
 With a population of about 32,000 and a historic downtown that locals call the heart of the community, Liberty is both an established Clay County hub and one of the most in-demand suburbs north of the Missouri River.

 Nelson Home Group has helped thousands of buyers and sellers navigate the Liberty real estate market.
 Here is what you need to know before making your move.